learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 #### 5. Null

-While `undefined` represents the absence of a primitve *value*, `null` represents the absence of an object.
+While `undefined` represents the absence of a primitive *value*, `null` represents the absence of an object.
 It can be assigned to a variable as a representation of no value:

 ```javascript
 var example = null;